Thescarecow/Dreadnaught-Toolhead/README.md

 - Chube Air
 - Goliath Air
 - Tricore Long Air
+- Other hotends with the same total length as the ones listed providing they also match the bolt mounting locations as well
+Note: Some hotend mounting configurations may require tapping hotend mounts to M3.

 Supported extruder mounting patterns:

 - Orbiter v2.0
 - Sherpa Mini

-Note: Some hotend mounting configurations may require tapping hotend mounts to M3.

 ## Dual 30 mm ducted fan version ##

 Fans used: https://github.com/Thescarecow/130K-RPM-28mm-ducted-fan-Cad-COM

 Supported hotends:

 - Chube Air
 - Goliath Air
 - Tricore Long Air
+- Other hotends with the same total length as the ones listed providing they also match the bolt mounting locations as well
+Note: Some hotend mounting configurations may require tapping hotend mounts to M3.

 Supported extruder mounting patterns: